devops-maestro17/robust-cicd-pipeline/README.md

 - Kubernetes - Deploy the application

+## Infrastructure Setup

+The infrastructure is created using Terraform, which sets up a custom VPC on AWS with public subnets.
+Inside these subnets, three servers are hosted:
+1. Ansible Server
+2. Jenkins Master Server
+3. Build Slave Server

+Ansible acts as the configuration management tool for the Jenkins master and build slave servers, installing the required packages on these servers.

-## Pipeline Overview
+## CI/CD Pipeline

-The pipeline consists of the following steps:
+The Jenkins server connects with the build slave server to manage the build process for the application.
+The pipeline is integrated with GitHub webhooks, triggering automatically whenever code changes are pushed.

+### Build Process

-- Build: The pipeline starts with the build process using Maven and performs unit testing.
+The pipeline starts with the build process using Maven, which also performs unit testing.
 The build process generates a JAR file as the artifact for the application.

+### Static Code Analysis

-- Static Code Analysis: The pipeline performs static code analysis using SonarQube and checks the quality of the code.
+The pipeline then performs static code analysis using SonarQube, checking the quality of the code.
 The pipeline passes only if the code meets the quality gates defined by SonarQube.

+### Dockerization

-- Containerization: The pipeline containerizes the artifact using Docker and creates a Docker image for the application.
-The Docker image is then pushed to JFrog Artifactory, which acts as a registry for storing the images.
+The pipeline containerizes the artifact using Docker, creating a Docker image for the application.
+This Docker image is then pushed to JFrog Artifactory, which acts as a registry for storing the images.

+### Deployment

-- Packaging: The pipeline packages the Kubernetes manifests using Helm and creates a Helm chart for the application.
-The Helm chart is then used to deploy the application to Elastic Kubernetes Service (EKS) cluster.
+The pipeline packages the Kubernetes manifests using Helm, creating a Helm chart for the application.
+This Helm chart is then used to deploy the application to an Elastic Kubernetes Service (EKS) cluster.
+The EKS cluster is created using eksctl and AWS CLI.

-- Deployment: The pipeline deploys the application to EKS cluster using Helm.
-The pipeline verifies the status of the deployment and reports the success or failure of the pipeline.

-- GitHub Webhook Integration: The pipeline is integrated with GitHub webhook, which allows the pipeline to be triggered automatically whenever any code changes are made to the GitHub repo.
-The webhook sends a notification to Jenkins, which then starts the pipeline execution.
-This ensures that the pipeline is always up to date with the latest code changes and the application is always in sync with the source code.

-### Terraform is used to build the custom VPC with servers to host Ansible, Jenkins master and build slave on AWS.
-Ansible is used to manage the configuration on the Jenkins and build servers by installing required packages using Ansible playbooks.
+## Conclusion

+This project successfully creates a robust and efficient CI/CD pipeline for a Java Spring Boot application, leveraging various DevOps tools and technologies.